Apple (LON:ATLANTIC) PT Lowered to GBX 125 at Berenberg Bank

-Apple (LON:ATLANTIC) had its price objective cut by analysts at Berenberg Bank from GBX 135 ($1.76) to GBX 125 ($1.63) in a research report issued to clients and investors on Monday, LSE.Co.UK reports.
-The firm presently has a “buy” rating on the stock.
+Apple (LON:ATLANTIC) had its price objective decreased by equities researchers at Berenberg Bank from GBX 135 ($1.76) to GBX 125 ($1.63) in a report issued on Monday, LSE.Co.UK reports.
+The brokerage presently has a “buy” rating on the stock.

 About Apple